 Adams likely planned the 1773 Boston Tea Party, and in 1775 his attempted arrest helped spark the Battles of Lexington and Concord, the first skirmish of the Revolutionary War.
 Unlike many of the Founders, Adams was staunchly anti-slavery.
 He signed the Declaration of Independence and went on to serve as governor of Massachusetts.

-As secretary of state under Washington, Jefferson clashed constantly with Hamilton over foreign policy and the role of government.
+As secretary of state under Washington, Jefferson clashed constantly with Alexander Hamilton over foreign policy and the role of government.
 He later served as vice president to John Adams prior to becoming president, himself, in 1801.

 A close friend of Jefferson’s, James Madison likewise grew up on a Virginia plantation and served in the state legislature.
-At the 1787 Constitutional Convention, he proved to be perhaps the most influential delegate, developing a plan to divide the federal government into three branches—legislative, executive and judicial—each with checks on its power.
+At the 1787 Constitutional Convention, he proved to be perhaps the most influential delegate, developing a plan to divide the federal government into three branches—legislative, executive and judicial—each with checks and balances on its power.
 This plan, which was largely adopted, earned him the moniker “Father of the Constitution.”

 Madison next co-authored the Federalist Papers and, as a U.S. congressman, became the driving force behind the Bill of Rights.
 He was elected president in 1808 after serving as Jefferson’s secretary of state.

-Not nearly as recognized as his major Founder cohorts, John Jay nonetheless played a pivotal role in the creation of the United States.
+Not nearly as recognized as his Founder cohorts, John Jay nonetheless played a pivotal role in the creation of the United States.
 A lawyer, he originally preferred reconciling with Britain rather than fighting for independence.
 Once war broke out, however, he wholeheartedly joined the side of the colonists, serving, among other roles, as a diplomat to Spain and linking up with Franklin and Adams to negotiate the Treaty of Paris.

 Upon returning to the United States, Jay served as secretary of foreign affairs under the Articles of Confederation and authored a few of the Federalist Papers.
 In 1789, he became the first chief justice of the U.S. Supreme Court, and six years later he was elected governor of New York.